tannewt/wa-law.org/site/org/legal_counsel_for_youth_and_children/README.md

 ### [HB 2112](/bill/2025-26/hb/2112/) - Adult content/age minimum  👎1

 ### [HB 2185](/bill/2025-26/hb/2185/) - Concerning the office of homeless youth prevention and protection programs advisory committee. 👍1

+### [HB 2246](/bill/2025-26/hb/2246/) - Updating policies for elementary and secondary school students with firearm violations.  👎1

 ### [HB 2253](/bill/2025-26/hb/2253/) - Concerning updates to the licensing division of the department of children, youth, and families. 👍1